Millaa Millaa is a quaint country village.

 The Rose Gums Wilderness Retreat offers secluded cabin accommodation in the rainforest for a more luxurious option.
 The retreat is located on a 230-acre nature reserve and offers a range of outdoor activities, including hiking, birdwatching, and wildlife spotting.

-For those who prefer a more traditional hotel experience, the Millaa Millaa Country Club Hotel offers comfortable rooms and a range of amenities, including a restaurant, bar, and outdoor pool.
+A traditional hotel experience, the Millaa Millaa Country Club Hotel offers comfortable rooms and a range of amenities, including a restaurant, bar, and outdoor pool.

-And for a unique experience, the Mt Quincan Crater Retreat offers accommodation in a series of luxury treehouses nestled in the rainforest canopy.
+For a unique experience, the Mt Quincan Crater Retreat offers accommodation in a series of luxury treehouses nestled in the rainforest canopy.
 Each treehouse has its private deck with stunning views of the surrounding landscape.

 In addition to these options, a range of bed and breakfasts, guesthouses, and holiday homes are available.